 In part two Lachlan explains the golden age of the Khmer Empire, the enduring symbols built during this Angkorean era and the impact of its most powerful rulers.
 What comes up must come down however, and following the rule of Jayavarman VII the gradual transformation into the Cambodia we are more familiar with took place.
 During this time the capital was visited by Chinese diplomat Zhou Daguan, and the book he wrote about his stay in Angkor - 'The Customs of Cambodia', is given some time as we highlight some of the 'colour' that this account provides historians.
 Lachlan then explains the most common theories given for the collapse of the Khmer Empire and the abandonment of Angkor - and whether these are even the right words we should use to describe this period.

-In this first part of our journey into the history of Cambodia, Lachlan explains the earliest periods of Khmer civilisation - before Angkor Wat, before the great monarchs of the 12th Century.
+In the first part of our journey into the history of Cambodia, Lachlan explains the earliest periods of Khmer civilisation - before Angkor Wat, before the great monarchs of the 12th Century.
 To truly understand the Khmer Rouge revolution, the Killing Fields and the 'Cambodian Genocide', the story must encompass the highs and lows of the Khmer Empire that would prove so influential to the architects of Democratic Kampuchea.
 In this episode Lachlan explains the significance of the rain, the land and farming to the history of Cambodia as well as the formation of what would become the largest city in the pre-industrial world, Angkor.
 Please visit www.shadowsofutopia.com for more information.

 In the first podcast to explore the Khmer Rouge revolution in Cambodia, join Lachlan Peters as he explains one of the worst periods of mass death in the 20th century.
-In the beautiful Southeast Asian country of Cambodia, an uneasy neutrality during the Vietnam War would collapse into a civil war that plunged the nation into a brutal civil war.
+In the beautiful Southeast Asian country of Cambodia, an uneasy neutrality during the Vietnam War would collapse into a civil conflict that plunged the nation into a brutal civil war.
 However, once the war was over the nightmare truly began.
 A student of Cambodian history for more than ten years, Lachlan Peters invites you to learn more about the reasons why this utter human tragedy - most commonly known as 'the Cambodian Genocide', or by the phrase 'the Killing Fields', took place.
 At the end of this original series you will be able to understand why the crimes of Pol Pot and the Khmer Rouge have impacted the country so severely.
 Please visit www.shadowsofutopia.com for more information.